Prepare for EU GDPR Compliance with GDPRPLAN.COM

-- The EU GDPR is designed to protect various types of personal data going in and out of the EU about ALL EU Citizens
+- Is designed to protect various types of personal data going in and out of the EU about ALL EU Citizens

-- The EU GDPR APPLIES TO ALL EU MEMBER STATES INCLUDING THE UK – REGARDLESS OF BREXIT!
+- APPLIES TO ALL EU MEMBER STATES INCLUDING THE UK – REGARDLESS OF BREXIT!

-- THIS REGULATION AFFECTS THE WHOLE BUSINESS – IT’S NOT A PROBLEM THAT YOU HAND OVER TO I.T.
+- AFFECTS YOUR ENTIRE ORGANISATION – IT’S NOT A PROBLEM THAT YOU HAND OVER TO I.T.
 TO DEAL WITH!

-By May 25th 2018, companies who store, process or transfer personal data of EU Citizens must*:
+Companies who either Collect, Process or Transfer personal data of EU Citizens must*:

 - Implement appropriate technical and organisational measures that ensure and demonstrate that compliance.
 This may include internal data protection policies such as staff training, internal audits of processing activities, and reviews of internal HR policies.